clearlinux/swupd-client/docs/swupd.1.rst

             Matches nothing, because paths are never empty.

-    - `-q, --quick`

-        Omit checking hash values.
-Instead only looks for missing files and directories and/or symlinks.

-    - `-x, --force`

-        Attempt to proceed even if non-critical errors found.

     - `--extra-files-only`

         Like --picky, but it only looks for extra files.
 It omits checking hash values, and for missing files, directories and/or symlinks.

+``repair``

+    Correct any issues found.
+This will overwrite incorrect file content, add missing files and do additional corrections, permissions, etc.

+    - `-V, --version=[VER]`

+        Repair against manifest version VER.

+    - `-x, --force`

+        Attempt to proceed even if non-critical errors found.

+    - `-q, --quick`

+        Omit checking hash values.
+Instead only corrects missing files and directories and/or symlinks.

     - `--bundles`

-      Forces swupd to only diagnose the (comma separated) list of bundles provided.
+      Forces swupd to only repair the (comma separated) list of bundles provided.

       Examples:

         - ``--bundles os-core,vi``

-            Diagnoses only bundles os-core and vi.
+            Repairs only bundles os-core and vi.

-``hashdump {path}``

-    Calculates and print the Manifest hash for a specific file on disk.
+    - `-Y, --picky`

+        Also removes files which should not exist.
+Only files listed in the manifests should exist.
+By default swupd only looks for these files at `/usr`, this path can be changed using --picky-tree.
+        Some paths at '`\usr` are skipped by default:
+        ``/usr/lib/modules``, ``/usr/lib/kernel``, ``/usr/local``
+        and ``/usr/src``.
+These paths can be changed using --picky-whitelist.

-    - `-n --no-xattrs`
+    - `-X, --picky-tree=[PATH]`

-        Ignore extended attributes when calculating hash.
+        Changes the path where --picky and --extra-files-only looks for extra files.
+To be specified as absolute path.
+        The default path is `/usr`.

-    - `-p, --path={path}`
+    - `-w, --picky-whitelist=[RE]`

-        Specify the path to use for operations.
-This can be used to point to a chroot installation of the OS or a custom mount.

-``info``

-    Shows the current OS version and the URLs used for updates.

-``mirror``

-    Configure a mirror URL for swupd to use instead of the defaults on the system or compiled into the swupd binary.

-    - `-s, --set URL`

-        Set the content and version URLs to URL by adding configuration files to
+        Any path matching the POSIX extended regular expression is ignored by --picky.
+The given expression is always wrapped in ``^(`` and ``)$`` and thus has to match the entire path.
+        Matched directories get skipped completely.

+        The default is to ignore ``/usr/lib/kernel``,
-        <path>/etc/swupd/mirror_contenturl and
+        ``/usr/lib/modules``, ``/usr/src`` and ``/usr/local``.

-        <path>/etc/swupd/mirror_versionurl
+        Examples:

+        - ``/var|/etc/machine-id``

+            Ignores ``/var`` or ``/etc/machine-id``, regardless of
+            whether they are directories or something else.
+In the usual case that ``/var`` is a directory, also everything inside it is ignored because the directory gets skipped while scanning the directory tree.

+        - empty string or ``^$``

+            Matches nothing, because paths are never empty.

-    - `-U, --unset`
+    - `--extra-files-only`

-        Remove the content and version URL configuration by removing
-        <path>/etc/swupd
+        Like --picky, but it only removes extra files.
+It omits checking hash values, and for missing files, directories and/or symlinks.

 ``os-install``